kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/multithreading.md

 }
 }

 Now we are faster, but still not faster than the serial version.
 Why is it still not working?

 ### Global states

 Without going into too much detail, `rand()` is not thread safe.
-It does manipulate and read from some global state and that causes our slowdown.
-In fact, as the random numbers are not correctly distributed any more, the accuracy is also decaying.
+It does manipulate and read from some global state and that causes our slowdown In fact, as the random numbers are not correctly distributed any more, the accuracy is also decaying.

 To avoid this we need to exchange the random number generator and make the call to `rand` thread safe.
 This solution is inspired by the section *Multithreading* of the [Parallel Computing Class on JuliaAcademy.com](https://juliaacademy.com/p/parallel-computing) and slightly adapted for the setup we have.

 First step is to define a separate random number generator per thread:
 ```julia